 Architectural Resources Focused on Black, Indigenous and People of Color

 Corporate search engines like Google and databases such as those provided by Kennedy Library will, to varying degrees, return results that reflect the dominant whiteness and hetero-centricity of American and western culture.
 This problem can appear in the articles and images themselves, in skewed rankings from biased algorithms (formulas that decide the relevance of results) and in outdated or offensive keyword filters or subject terminology.
-In an effort to counter this problem, this box contains a working list of references to architects and firms identifying as black, indigenous or people of color.
+In an effort to counter this problem, this box contains a working list of references to resources that promote information on architects and firms featuring people identifying as black, indigenous or people of color.